MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-event-management.md

 1. Open **Settings** > **Advanced Settings** > **Event Management** > **Webinar Configuration**.
 Here you'll see a list of existing     configurations (if any).
 To create a new configuration, select **New**.
 2. Enter a **Name** that you and others will recognize.
-3. Choose the previously created Webinar Provider.
+3. Choose the previously created webinar provider.
 Once you select the webinar provider you will be prompted with a consent message whether you agree the terms of service and privacy policy.
 4. Accept the consent and **Save**.
 5. Click on the **Authenticate** button on the ribbon.
 This button will trigger the authentication flow to the authentication endpoint of the webinar provider with the specified Client ID and Client secret.
 6. Login using the **User** created in the pre-requisites, this will trigger the OAuth flow with the provider.